Aggregations of quadratic inequalities and hidden hyperplane convexity: Introduction

 \section{Introduction}

 The well-known Farkas lemma in linear programming states that any implied linear inequality for a non-empty set defined by finitely many linear inequalities, can be obtained by taking a nonnegative weighted combination of the original inequalities.
 We call the procedure of obtaining implied inequalities for a given set by rescaling the defining constraints by nonnegative weights and then adding the scaled constraints together as \emph{aggregation}.
 Aggregations have also been studied in the context of integer linear programming (for example,~\cite{bodur2018aggregation}) and mixed-integer nonlinear programming (for example,~\cite{gleixner2020generalized}) to obtain better cutting-planes or improved dual bounds.
 In this paper, we extend the study of aggregation~\cite{yildiran2009convex,Burer2016,ModaresiV2015,dey2021obtaining} in the context of quadratic constraints.
-While sets defined by linear inequalities are always convex, sets defined by quadratic inequalites are usually not, and we address the question of when the convex hull can be found via aggregation.
+While sets defined by linear inequalities are always convex, sets defined by quadratic inequalities are usually not, and we address the question of when the convex hull can be found via aggregation.

-Let $S\subset \mathbb{R}^n$ be a set defined by finitely many quadratic constraints.
+Let $S\subseteq \mathbb{R}^n$ be a set defined by finitely many quadratic constraints.
 Since we are interested in finding the convex hull of $S$, it makes sense to consider only ``good aggregations'', which have at most one negative eigenvalue, so that the set defined by the aggregated constraint has at most two connected components that are both convex, and furthermore contains the convex hull in one of its connected components.
-It is known that the convex hull of $S$ is always described by intersection of these ``good aggregations'' in the case $S$ is defined by two quadratic constraints \cite{yildiran2009convex}.
+It is known that the convex hull of $S$ is always described by intersection of these ``good aggregations'' in the case where $S$ is defined by two quadratic constraints \cite{yildiran2009convex}.
 In fact, the convex hull of a set defined by two quadratic inequalities can be obtained as the intersection of two good aggregations.
+Henceforth, for simplicity, if it is clear from context we will drop the term ``good" and refer to good aggregation as aggregation.